FilipNest/filter/README.md

 * Run `npm install` in the root directory to install dependencies
 * Run `npm start` + config parameters

+### Config settings

 This will run on port 80 and put files and data in an automatically created `/data` directory.
-See config file section lower down for more information on settings you can pass in as arguments.
-You can pass a `config` argument to point to a JSON file with these set.
+You can pass a `config` argument to point to a JSON file with settings.
 For example `npm start config=myconfig.json`.
+Or pass these parameters in directly as arguments.

+* port - which port should filters run on?
+* secret - a secret key used for signing cookies, if you don't specify this a random one will be created on startup but that means your sessions won't be persistent between server restarts.
+* pageSize - how many messages to show in one page.
+* database - the name of a JavaScript file to handle database queries/storage.
+Look at nedb.js for example functions.
+* fileSize - Max file upload size in bytes
+* data - Directory where the database and files will be stored

 ## Main, slower, about